May

 There are also games and activities for kids along with a a small amusement park, making it a fun event for the whole family.

-TIP: 1st May is a bank holiday in Hungary: shops, markets, most museums will be closed.
+💡 TIP: 1st May – falls on Friday in 2026 – is a bank holiday in Hungary: shops, markets, most museums will be closed.
 Thermal baths will be open according to Sunday opening hours and ticket prices, public transport operates according to Sunday/holiday schedule.
-The holiday falls on Thursday in 2025 and as customary in Hungary Friday will also be an off day at most workplaces too.
+The holiday.
 Shops, restaurants, cafes however will be open on Friday.

-Budapest’s largest recreation area, the City Park/Városliget hosts a festival each year on Labor Day.
+Budapest’s largest recreation area, the City Park/VĂĄrosliget hosts a festival on Labor Day each year.

 This event is a local favorite and a great way to enjoy the spring weather.